 Responses Summaries of significant points: BCAP's evaluation of those points and action points:

 received in favour

 of BCAP's proposal

 from:

 These respondents (left) supported BCAP's proposal.
 BCAP welcomes the respondents' support of its

 The Advertising proposal.

 Association; The

 Archbishops'

 Council of the

-Church of England; PAGB said it did not have strong views on the matter
+Church of England; PAGB said it did not have strong views on the matter For the avoidance of doubt, the rule states: "For

-An individual; Institute of but it noted that a rate of weight loss of 2lbs (just
+An individual; but it noted that a rate of weight loss of 2lbs (just

-Practitioners in under 1kg) a week in the early stages of a weight loss regimen appeared reasonably modest. than 2lbs a week in the early stages of dieting could be compatible with good medical and nutritional
+Institute of under 1kg) a week in the early stages of a weight loss

+Practitioners in regimen appeared reasonably modest. be compatible with good medical and nutritional

-Advertising; The regimen appeared reasonably modest. practice."
+Advertising; The Togilion appeared reasonably meason practice."

-Medicines and practice.
+Medicines and p.a

 Healthcare

 Products

 Regulatory Agency

 (MHRA);

 Proprietary

 Association of

 Great Britain

 (PAGB); Two organisations requesting confidentiality Responses received against BCAP's proposal: Summaries of significant points: BCAP's evaluation of those points and action points: British Nutrition Foundation British Nutrition Foundation said that the rule is not consistent with the NHCR, which bans claims about the amount or weight of weight loss.
 It recommends that the Code bans all claims about the rate or amount of weight loss.
 Instead, the Code should refer the reader to, for example, the British Dietetics Association's website for information on the safe rate of weight loss.
-The NHCR relates to claims made on foods.
-Rule 12.8 states: "Health claims in food product ads that refer to a rate or amount of weight loss are not permitted".
-The NHCR does not apply to other types of slimming or weight control products, which may make rate or amount of weight loss claims if they are supported by evidence and comply with the relevant Code rules.
-Because it applies to those products and not to food products, BCAP considers rule 12.9 is not incompatible with the NHCR.
 Other Charity Law Association Charity Law Association said "generally accepted good medical and dietary practice" is too vague and asked BCAP if any medical guidelines could be inserted in rule 12.9 to clarify the statement.
 BCAP notes the rule usefully and appropriately qualifies that statement: "The amount of weight lost and the period over which it was lost must be compatible with generally accepted good medical and dietary practice.
 For those who are normally overweight, a rate of weight loss greater than 2lbs (just under 1kg) a week is unlikely to be compatible with good medical and nutritional practice.
 For those who are obese, a rate of weight loss greater than 2lbs a week in the early stages of dieting could be compatible with good medical and nutritional practice."

-Question 76: Given BCAP's policy consideration, do you agree that rule 12.14.4: "12.14 For the purposes of this rule, very low-calorie diets (VLCDs) are those with a daily intake of less than 800 kilo-calories.
+Question 76: Given BCAP's policy consideration, do you agree that rule 12.14.4:

+For the purposes of this rule, very low-calorie diets (VLCDs) are those with a daily intake of less than 800 kilo-calories.
 They must comply with the provisions of the Food Safety Act 1990 and relevant regulations made under it, including those on advertising.
-These conditions apply to advertisements for such products: 12.14.4 independent medical advice must be sought on whether the proposed advertisement accords with the guidance on "Obesity: the prevention, identification, assessment and management of overweight and obesity in adults and children" (2006) published by the National Institute for Health and Clinical Excellence." should reference 'Obesity: the prevention, identification, assessment and management of overweight and obesity in adults and children" (2006) published by the National Institute for Health and Clinical Excellence' and not Government COMA Report No.31, The Use of Very Low Calorie Diets?
+These conditions apply to advertisements for such products:

+independent medical advice must be sought on whether the proposed advertisement accords with the guidance on "Obesity: the prevention, identification, assessment and management of overweight and obesity in adults and children" (2006) published by the National Institute for Health and Clinical Excellence."

+should reference 'Obesity: the prevention, identification, assessment and management of overweight and obesity in adults and children" (2006) published by the National Institute for Health and Clinical Excellence' and not Government COMA Report No.31, The Use of Very Low Calorie Diets?
 If your answer is no, please explain why?

 Responses received in favour of BCAP's proposal from: Summaries of significant points: BCAP's evaluation of those points and action points: The Advertising Association; The Archbishops' Council of the Church of England; Asda; British Nutrition Foundation; These respondents (left) supported BCAP's proposal.
 BCAP welcomes the respondents' support of its proposal.